Students experiencing and witnessing domestic violence and family violence need to be supported.

 As part of the Australian Curriculum, ACT public schools implement Social and Emotional Learning (SEL) approaches to assist children and young people to develop skills to understand and manage their emotions, set and achieve positive goals, understand and show empathy for others, establish and maintain positive respectful relationships, and make responsible decisions.
-Funding is also provided to schools to purchase additional evidenced based SEL programs, access SEL training for staff and enable these approaches to be implemented as part of the school program.
 Programs and curriculum focussed on SEL and respectful relationships have been identified nationally as important for long term cultural change regarding domestic and family violence.

-Mandatory Reporting Training for school staff has been strengthened to include a specific module on domestic and family violence.
-Providing targeted training to all school staff, will provide the skills to recognise and respond to students affected by domestic and family violence, including sexual assault; understand the issues and impact of domestic and family violence, refer for the appropriate support to help the student and report to the relevant support agency.
+Mandatory Reporting Training for school staff includes a specific module on domestic and family violence.
+Providing targeted training to all school staff, will provide the skills to recognise and respond to students and other members of the school community affected by domestic and family violence, including sexual assault; understand the issues and impact of domestic and family violence, refer for the appropriate support to help and as required refer to the relevant support agency.

 |Australian Federal Police||When a person is in immediate danger, the Police should always be contacted first.|